Ja98/cesar-p-core/paper/paper.md

 | Electricity - Costs                  | CHF/year             |
 | Year used for lookup of cost factors | -                    |

-It is good practice to check the column `EnergyPlus error level` to make sure there are no errors or warnings from EnergyPlus simulation.
-If there are, check out the details in the `eplus_error_summary.err` file.
+It is a good practice to check the column `EnergyPlus error level` to make sure there are no errors or warnings from EnergyPlus simulation.
+If there are, the details of the error are provided in the `eplus_error_summary.err` file.

-In case you want details about how the building model geometry was defiend, check out the `bldgs_infos_model_generation.csv`.
-For example you find there the number of sotries and reuslting floor height applied as well as information about the effective glazing ratio, which can differ from your setting in case there are many small walls not having space for a window.
+In case the details about the building model geometry are desired, they are available in the `bldgs_infos_model_generation.csv` file.
+For example, one can find the number of stories  and the resulting floor height of each building's geometry, as well as information on the effective glazing ratio, which can differ from your setting in case there are many small walls not having space for a window.

-If you need hourly results, add following line to your main script to get domestic hot water and heating hourly values as a pandas dataframe:
+If hourly results are needed, adding the following line to the main script would output the domestic hot water and heating hourly values as a pandas data frame:

 Additional imports needed
 ```